WolfgangEndrullis/SolarHeat/Readme.md

 SolarHeat is tested and works sucessfully with heaters named EVERWARM GPH 1500W Wifi or WARM CRYSTAL 2000W Wifi.

+It should be mentioned that the heaters can be controlled purely locally once they have been set up in the Tuya system.
+It is possible to withdraw all access rights to the Internet in the router!

 ### To make it work for you

 If your photovoltaic system supports another API than Fronius Solar API V1,